 Finally, medical illness and an anxiety disorder can simply coexist in the same patient.
-One of the most interesting interactions between medical illness and anxiety disorders is pediatric autoimmune neuropsychiatric disorder associated with streptococcal infections (PANDAS), which has been reported in a subset of OCD patients.34
+One of the most interesting interactions between medical illness and anxiety disorders is pediatric autoimmune neuropsychiatric disorder associated with streptococcal infections (PANDAS), which has been reported in a subset of OCD patients.

 Over the previous two decades, the main thrust of biological research in anxiety disorders has shifted from peripheral measures of autonomic and neurochemical parameters to identifying reactivity and neurochemistry of the living brain directly through advances in neuroimaging technology.
 Anxiety disorders are an appropriate target for neuroimaging research because it is easy to provoke specific symptoms in many cases.
-Much of the research on neural circuits has focused on models of anxiety and fear proposed earlier by basic scientists,^{35,36} and a synthesis of current data has been attempted for panic disorder37 and OCD.38 long-term integration of threat responses.
+Much of the research on neural circuits has focused on models of anxiety and fear proposed earlier by basic scientists, and a synthesis of current data has been attempted for panic disorder and OCD.

+There have been some excellent reviews of neuroimaging experiments in anxiety, but the picture remains incomplete, in part because of a lack of clinical trials addressing the long-term integration of threat responses.
 As in the dynamical model, every anxiety disorder may be viewed as an interplay of anxious feelings, abnormal processing of information, and inadequate coping strategies.
 In accordance with this model of anxiety, overlapping neuronal circuits are responsible for alarm reactions, processing of perceived threats, and behavioral coping (see Figure 1).
 This model attempts to simplify complex brain circuitry that needs to be studied over the next several decades before we can truly understand how the brain processes threats over time.